5cover/psdc/docs/Scratch.md

 - Check the assignability of target and value in assignment
 - Check if return value corresponds to function's return type

+## Values domain model allows invalid state

+It doesn't make sense for a value of a non-instantiable time to be comptime.
+Yet, it is allowed.

+See if we can refactor this possibility of invalid state out.

+This is a minor issue.

 ## Preprocessor directives

 Since a PD can be located anywher in the program, it cannot be parsed as part of the normal syntax, unless we want to make the grammar extremely messy.